 For graphic designers switching to copywriting is a viable option.
-In this field, you will work with words, and you will be writing a text for advertising purposes.
-Copywriting is like graphic design, very creative and fun process.
+In this field, you will work with words and write a text for advertising purposes.
+Copywriting is like graphic design, a very creative and fun process.

 This industry is really fascinating.
 Think about all the great headlines that you read on advertising brochures and billboards.
 Copywriters come up with those words and make them stand out.

-Imagine that you come up a word or sentence, which make people think about, and it anchors in their head.
+Imagine that you come up with a word or sentence, which makes people think about it and anchors it in their head.
 That’s deep.
-As I mentioned before copywriting is a very creative job where you play with words instead of graphics like designers do.
+As I mentioned before, copywriting is a very creative job where you play with words instead of graphics like designers do.